pbar1/blog/content/post/taco-bell-math-chapter-2-logarithms.md

 ---
 title: Taco Bell Math, Chapter 2 - Logarithms
 date: 2018-04-17
-description:
+description: From Baja Blast to the complex plane, logarithms are more than meets the eye
 tags:
   - math
 mathjax: true
 cover:
   image: /images/logrhythms.jpg
-  caption: Nature decided the cross section of a log should look exactly like the plot of Log.
-Does that count as a homonym?
+  caption: If you squint, it looks kinda like the graph of Log(z) from above
   style: full
 ---

 _Yes I know chapter 1 hasn't been written yet.
 But that hasn't been a problem [for a while now][1]._

 With the amount of math Euler created, he must've pulled a proportionately large number of late nights; I think it's safe to say he would've been quite the Taco Bell conniseur.
 But that only begs the question - what would his favorite order have been?
-That may or may not be what this post uncovers, in fact, that question didn't even cross my mind until sitting down to write it.
-Let's agree that our boy Lenny's favorite order is currently in _superposition_, and this post may or may not collapse that longstanding wavefunction.
-This post is starting to feel a bit recursive...
+Now _that_ is a [tough one][5].

 Anyway, I was at Taco Bell with a good friend of mine when we got to talking about the beauty of the [Euler product formula][2] and its proof.
 It reads: